KevinGastelum/MyQuantsFinance/README.md

 ## Example of my Quant Strategy including results

-Strategy with Results that implements our created indicators, strategies, risk management, backtest, ML for sentiment analysis and portfolio optimization
+Strategy with Results that implements the created indicators, strategies, risk management, backtest, ML for sentiment analysis and portfolio optimization

 <!--